 Lack of observations or no observations before moving off.
 It’s vital you look all around after an emergency stop.
 It’s known as a 360 degree observation or a 6 point check.
 If there is anyone around you or about to pass you, then make sure you’re not effecting them as you move off.
 If you haven’t seen them and move off this will result in a fail if that hazard is near enough to you.

 Signalling if it benefits another road user.
-There maybe a car 150 metres away and you feel you can drive off will slowing them down.
-Make sure you put a signal on incase they decide to build up speed.
+There may be a car 150 metres away; make sure you put a signal on in case they decide to build up speed.
 By putting a signal on you are letting that road user know your intentions.